Flemingdon Park: In popular culture

 "Flemingdon Park" was a recurring parody soap opera sketch on Nightcap, CBC Television's late-night satirical sketch shop in the 1960s, which described that neighbourhood as "A cesspool of desire in the heart of suburbia".
 In 1967, the sketch was spun-off as a six-part series on CBC Television.

 The community is often represented in music videos by Kardinall Offishall, who once lived in the community during his youth and teen years.
-In Offishall's 2010 song, The Anthem, Flemingdon Park makes several cameos, paying homage to his birthing community in which he grew up.
+In Offishall's 2010 song, The Anthem, Flemingdon Park (“Flemo”, locally) makes several cameos, paying homage to his birthing community in which he grew up.

 In 2002, the National Film Board of Canada released an hour-long documentary of Flemingdon Park called Flemingdon Park: The Global Village.
 The documentary was directed by Andrew Faiz, and features recollections, interviews and accounts of residents' experiences growing up in the community.

-In April 2018, Flemingdon Park made CityNews headlines for its newly-founded initiative, Friends of Flemingdon Park.
+In April 2018, Flemingdon Park made CityNews headlines for its newly founded initiative, Friends of Flemingdon Park.
 The group, founded by numerous residents of Flemingdon Park, aimed to improve youth engagement and dialogue around community issues and promote the betterment of the community.